aannapureddy/faux_sure/README.md

 ## Faux Sure: The REPL object manager for ProtoTyping domain logic with objects and relations.
+For Python.
 Faux Sure provides a heavily typed system with immediate validation checks to provide a tactile experience while exploring complex domain logic.
 Faux Sure is designed for use in a python shell, a notebook, or a short script.
 The self evaluating Fields system triggers everytime you set an attribute on a model, giving you guardrails while you play around with data.
 All while encapsulating logic in the Model definition itself